 You'll need the ability to add the snippet to the head tag of your production environment and development environments (if you have both).
 If you don't have access, it's possible to implement Optimizely through a tag manager.

-By default, the snippet is loaded synchronously, which is recommended.
+By default, the snippet is loaded synchronously.
 However, if you need to load Optimizely asynchronously, read this article to learn to implement asynchronous loading.

 Adding the snippet with a tag manager or into a CMS/site-building platform

 Ideally, you should load Optimizely outside of a tag manager.
 Google Tag Manager, for example, doesn’t support synchronous loading, so you may encounter issues with page flashing or your analytics integrations.

 But if you already use a tag manager like Google Tag Manager or Tealium, you can still use them to add the snippet to your site.
 Please see our article on Tag Managers to learn more about implementing Optimizely in:

 Google Tag Manager | Ensighten | Tealium iQ